-Keto bars can not only be incredibly delicious, but also provide sustainable energy - if you do it right.
+Keto bars can not only be incredibly delicious, but also provide valuable fats - if you do it right.
 We'll show you the 5 magical steps to create the perfect keto bar.

 You wonder what kind of new trend is this?
 Keto bars can be counted among the so-called fitness bars.
 You can find these right next to protein bars and energy bars on the shelf, where they now have their own space in the supermarket and fill large shelves.